 “This is the start of a radical change in the way we fly.
-Bigger, longer-range aircraft are on the way and are ideal for short haul routes.,” Gary says.
+Bigger, longer-range aircraft are on the way and are ideal for short haul routes,” Gary says.
 “To meet New Zealand’s emission reduction targets, there is a need to electrify all our transport – road, sea and air, and ElectricAir wants to pave the way and show it can be done.”

 “New Zealand is the perfect place for electric planes to be widely used, with one of the highest rates of short-haul flights per person of any country in the world and an electricity grid powered from predominantly renewable sources.

 “It’s important that we show our commitment to sustainability and 100% renewable energy generation, which is why we have chosen to work with Meridian.
-In addition, Meridian’s Certified Renewable Energy product means that we can report our scope 2 emissions as zero*, which really helps reinforce what we are all about.”
+In addition, Meridian’s Certified Renewable Energy product means that we can report our market-based scope 2 electricity emissions as zero*, which really helps reinforce what we are all about.”

 Meridian’s Chief Customer Officer, Lisa Hannifin, says: “We’re proud to have partnered with Electric Air, which like Meridian understands that electrification of transport is one of the biggest ways that our country can help to combat climate change.”

 “Getting this venture off the ground would not have been possible without the support of our partners and I want to thank them for being part of this revolution to clean up our skies,” Gary says.